shriram2712/webapp-aws-stack/README.md

    to use for the purposes of logging in to the created EC2 instances (import your own SSH public key in the AWS console under EC2 -> Key Pairs -> Import Key Pair)
 4. **Create a new stack** in Terraform Cloud and connect it to your forked configuration repository.
-5. **Provision away!** Once applied, look at the `public_ip` attribute for the one of the `aws_instance` resources.
-Using your local SSH key, you should be able to log in to the Ubuntu console for that instance via `ssh ubuntu@<public-ip-of-ec2-instance`.
+5. **Provision away!** Once applied, look at the `public_ip` attribute for one of the `aws_instance` resources.
+Wait about 2-3 minutes and enter that `public_ip` in your browser and you will see a basic website created from those input variables.
+Check both deployments.